 After some years working as an administrator in HE, I decided that my passion was for therapeutic work and I decided to retrain as a therapist.
 I undertook a Diploma in Integrative Counselling from the Minster Centre, London.

 I worked for various services around Oxford and the Cotswolds until 2016 when I moved to Bristol and opened my private practice.

 I continue to be interested in the Martial Arts and keep up a little Tai Chi Chuan and Chi Gong with Bristol East Taijiquan.

 My work over the past few years has centred on supporting those wanting to overcome work-related stress and anxiety.
 The root of anxiety and stress can come from many places.
 I have experience of working with codependency, and in particular have a developing interest in issues around attachment and feelings of low self-worth.
 I’m also experienced working with adults of all ages with issues including anxiety, depression, panic attacks, anger management, attachment and relationship issues, loss and bereavement, insomnia, post-traumatic stress disorder, OCD, eating disorders, low self-esteem, confidence issues and domestic abuse.

 In parallel to my private practice, I work mentoring university students (undergraduate and postgraduate level) at the University of Bristol, focussing on mitigating study and research related stress and anxiety.
-This includes supporting students with learning difficulties for example high functioning Autism / Asperger Syndrome and ADHD.
+This includes supporting students with learning difficulties, for example Autistic Spectrum Disorder and ADHD.